Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Results and Discussion

-Now it is time to discuss the origin of the weakness of these correlation effects.
+Now it is time to discuss the origin of the mentioned weakness of the correlation effects here.
 Corresponding 5-band model calculations were done e.g. in the work of L.~Medici and co-authors in Ref.~\cite{Medici_book}.
 There it was shown that iron arsenide superconductors with about 6 electrons per Fe atom and Coulomb interaction about 4.5 eV should have quasiparticle mass renormalization $m^*/m \sim 3$.
-For the case of BaNi$_2$As$_2$ our LDA+DMFT results give Ni-3d state occupancy $\sim 9.2$ electrons which is far away from Fe-3d states occupancy in iron arsenides.
-Following model calculations of L.~Medici and co-authors from~\cite{Medici_book} for such high filling and approximately the same Coulomb interaction the corresponding mass renormalization should be slightly above one.
+For the case of BaNi$_2$As$_2$ our LDA+DMFT results give Ni-3d state occupancy $\sim 9.2$ electrons which is far away from the situation in iron arsenides.
+Following the model calculations from Ref.~\cite{Medici_book}, for such high filling and approximately the same Coulomb interaction, the corresponding mass renormalization should be slightly above one.
 The same mass renormalization is obtained in our material specific LDA+DMFT calculations for BaNi$_2$As$_2$.

-Another reason of small mass enhancement is that the Ni-3d state bandwidth ($W$) is about 4.75 eV (see Fig.~\ref{LDA_dos_bands}).
-This is perhaps the largest $W$ value among iron arsenides or chalcogenides: KFe$_{2}$Se$_2$ -- 3.5 eV~\cite{KFeSeLDADMFT1}, in NaFeAs -- 4.5 eV~\cite{NaFeAs}.
-Correspondingly, the electron correlations that are proportional to U/W ratio, where U is Coulomb interaction are getting significantly weaker.
+Another possible reason of that small mass enhancement might be quite large Ni-3d state bare bandwidth ($W$) --- $4.75$ eV (see Figure~\ref{LDA_dos_bands}).
+This is perhaps the largest $W$ value among iron arsenides or chalcogenides: BaFe$_2$As$_2$ --- $4.5$ eV~\cite{BaFe2As2_Skornyakov2012,BaFe2As2_Werner2012}, in NaFeAs --- $4.5$ eV~\cite{NaFeAs}, in KFe$_{2}$Se$_2$ --- 3.5 eV~\cite{KFeSeLDADMFT1}.
+However, the electron correlation strength is proportional to $U/W$ ratio, which is even larger for BaNi$_2$As$_2$ (0.95) than for BaFe$_2$As$_2$ (0.78).
+Thus enlargement of $W$ in BaNi$_2$As$_2$ does not lead to decrease of correlation strength.

+It's well known that the Hund's coupling plays a major role in iron-based superconductors~\cite{Haule2009,DeMedici2011}, and it happens because the Fe-3d shell is nearly half-filled.
+At half-filling the critical interaction strength $U_c$ (where Mott transition occurs) and, consequently, the quasiparticle renormalization factor $Z$ are larger than those for almost filled band at the same $J$~\cite{DeMedici2011}.
+Since here we chose the same Hund's coupling for both Ni-3d and Fe-3d states ($J=0.85$~eV), the correlation strength in BaNi$_2$As$_2$ differs from one in BaFe$_2$As$_2$ mainly due to larger 3d occupancy value.

+Let us emphasize another peculiarity of BaNi$_2$As$_2$ that differs it from regular iron arsenide superconductors.
+Once we plot orbital-resolved LDA+DMFT spectral function maps for Ni-3d and As-4p states, one can see that all these orbitals are present at the Fermi level (see Figure~\ref{LDADMFT_orbs}).
+Also orbital resolved spectral function maps are very useful for better understanding of ARPES data.